sofa-framework/doc/components/collision/geometry/trianglecollisionmodel.md

 <!-- generate_doc -->
 # TriangleCollisionModel

-collision model using a triangular mesh, as described in BaseMeshTopology
+Collision model using a triangular mesh, as described in BaseMeshTopology.

 ## Vec3d